tahmee/de-launchpad-automation-and-analytics/customer-automation/READme.md

 ## Contact
-Please reach out to me on LinkedIn for thoughts and/or issues encountered during reproduction of project.
+For suggestions/ideas on improvement for this project or issues encountered during reproduction of this project please reach out to me on [LinkedIn](https://www.linkedin.com/in/susanamgbare/).
+I look forward to connecting, and having a chat.